 Example 2: Daniel Cooney VS John Byrne (And Others)

 Perhaps the worst offender is Daniel Cooney, not just for copying drawings from artists, but by flaunting them in his how-to-draw book as well.
 His book Figure Drawing for Comics and Graphic Novels not only has an alarmingly large amount of borrowed material but demonstrates throughout the book how to copy photographs as close as possible.
 His brilliant observations on drawing from memory seem astounding until you discover that a ginormous chunk of it came from the Famous Artists School‘s old textbooks.
-What drives it all home though is the page that shows figure proportions, the front and side drawings of people that are the hallmark indication of an artist’s talent, are lifted from John Byrne’s How to Draw Comics Comic.
+What drives it all home though is the page that shows figure proportions, the front and side drawings of people that are the hallmark indication of an artist’s talent, are lifted from John Byrne’s How to Draw Comics Comic (Affiliate Link).

 Bottom Line On Comic Book Swipes